speakeasy-api/moonshine/README.md

 pnpm link ../../../../moonshine
 ```

-The package.json file within your app should referenced the linked copy within the lockfile:
+The lockfile file within your app should referenced the linked copy:

 ```yaml
 '@speakeasy-api/moonshine':